Alison Leslie Gold

-Alison Leslie Gold is an American author.
+Alison Leslie Gold (born July 13, 1945, died September 9, 2025) was an American author.
 Her books include Anne Frank Remembered, Clairvoyant: the Imagined Life of Lucia Joyce, The Devil's Mistress, and Memories of Anne Frank.
-She has written literary fiction as well as books for young people on a wide range of subjects including alcoholic intervention and the Holocaust as experienced by the young.
+She wrote literary fiction as well as books for young people on a wide range of subjects including alcoholic intervention and the Holocaust as experienced by the young.
 Her work has been translated into more than 25 languages.

 Biography

-Gold was born on July 13, 1945 in Brooklyn, New York, and grew up in New York City.
+Gold was born on July 13, 1945, in Brooklyn, New York, and grew up in Bayside, Queens.
 She was educated at the University of North Carolina, Mexico City College and the New School for Social Research in New York City.
-She currently shares her time between New York City and a small island in Greece.
+For several years, she shared her time between her main home in New York City and Hydra, a small island in Greece.

-Gold has three siblings: poet Ted Greenwald, bed-and-breakfast owner Nancy Greenwald and film director Maggie Greenwald.
-Her son Thor Gold is a film-maker.
+Gold died in New York on September 9, 2025.
+Gold is survived by a son, Thor Gold, and two siblings: Nancy Greenwald and film director Maggie Greenwald.
+A third sibling, poet Ted Greenwald, predeceased her.